gnuradio/gr-inspector/README.md

 The modulation classification is developed by @chrisruk during ESA Summer of Code in Space program.

 ## License
-This software is Copyright © 2016 Sebastian Müller.
+This software is Copyright © 2016 Free Software Foundation, Inc. and part of GNU Radio.
 It is free software, and is released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) License.

 ## Contact
 Maintainer of this module: